ChandlerXiandeYang/USL_unification/README.md

 # 🧠 2 How to Use the Functions in Business Operation

-This section is for users who want to understand the functions or apply them in business operations.
+This section is for users who want to understand the functions or apply them in business operations with functions in the folder "Functions".

 ## 2.1  USL-Normalization Functions